10Nates/tras/README.md

 > All commands should work in DMs.

-> Ranking levels are base 2 logirithms of your progress.
+> Ranking levels are base 2 logarithms of your progress.

 > Spaces can be included in individual arguments by using escapes / Ex: `This\ is\ one\ argument, but\ this\ is\ the\ second`